Lim Ulrich sequences and Lech's conjecture: Introduction

+The main result of this paper settles Lech's conjecture for a large class of rings of arbitrary dimension.

 \begin{theoremA*}[=\autoref{thm:MainLech}] Let $(R,\m)\to (S,\n)$ be a flat local extension of Noetherian local rings.
-Suppose $(R,\m)$ is a standard graded\footnote{That is, $\mathbb{N}$-graded and generated by degree one forms.} ring over a perfect field (localized at the homogeneous maximal ideal).
+Suppose $(R,\m)$ is a standard graded ring over a perfect field localized at the homogeneous maximal ideal.
 Then $e(R)\leq e(S)$. \end{theoremA*}

+We recall that an $\mathbb{N}$-graded ring over a field $k$ is {\it standard graded} if it is generated over $k$ by degree one forms.
+It is worth pointing out that in Theorem A, the ring $S$ need not be a localization of a graded ring.

-Our main new ingredient in the proof of Theorem A (and which we hope to attack Lech's conjecture in general) is a notion called {\it (weakly) lim Ulrich sequence}, which is a special type of {\it (weakly) lim Cohen--Macaulay sequence} developed by Bhatt, Hochster and the author in \cite{BhattHochsterMaLimCohenMacaulaysequence} (see also \cite{HochsterHomologicalConjectureLimCM}).
+Our main ingredient in the proof of Theorem A is a notion called a {\it (weakly) lim Ulrich sequence}, which is a special type of a {\it (weakly) lim Cohen--Macaulay sequence} developed by Bhatt, Hochster and the author in \cite{BhattHochsterMaLimCohenMacaulaysequence}, see also \cite{HochsterHomologicalConjectureLimCM}.

-Roughly speaking, a sequence of finitely generated modules of maximal dimension is lim Cohen--Macaulay (resp. weakly lim Cohen--Macaulay) if the lengths of their higher Koszul homology modules (resp. their first higher Euler characteristics) with respect to a system of parameters grow relative slowly compared to their minimal number of generators.
-Furthermore, a (weakly) lim Cohen--Macaulay sequence is called (weakly) lim Ulrich if their minimal number of generators are approaching to their Hilbert--Samuel multiplicities.
-Clearly, a small (i.e., finitely generated) maximal Cohen--Macaulay module induces a constant lim Cohen--Macaulay sequence, and a Ulrich module\footnote{That is, a small maximal Cohen--Macaulay module whose minimal number of generators equals to its Hilbert--Samuel multiplicity \cite{UlrichGorensteinringsandModuleswithHighgenerators}.} induces a constant lim Ulrich sequence.
+Roughly speaking, a sequence $\{M_n\}_{n\geq0}$ of finitely generated $R$-modules is lim Cohen--Macaulay (resp., weakly lim Cohen--Macaulay) if $\dim M_n=\dim R$ and the lengths of the higher Koszul homology modules of $M_n$ (resp., the first higher Euler characteristics of $M_n$) with respect to a system of parameters of $R$ grow relatively slowly compared to the minimal number of generators of $M_n$.
+A (weakly) lim Cohen--Macaulay sequence $\{M_n\}_{n\geq0}$ is (weakly) lim Ulrich if the minimal number of generators of $M_n$ is asymptotically, as $n\to\infty$, equal to the Hilbert--Samuel multiplicitiy of $M_n$.

+In what follows, by a small Cohen--Macaulay $R$-module we mean a finitely generated maximal Cohen--Macaulay $R$-module.
+An Ulrich module is a small Cohen--Macaulay module whose minimal number of generators is equal to its Hilbert--Samuel multiplicity.
+When $M$ is a small Cohen--Macaulay module (resp., an Ulrich module), the constant sequence $\{M_n=M\}$ is lim Cohen--Macaulay (resp., lim Ulrich).